rustunit/bevy_ios_notifications/README.md

 * due to the more complex nature of the types that need to be send in and out this crates uses protobuf for that ([see schema](./rust/bevy_ios_notifications/src/Data.proto))
 * because [winit](https://github.com/rust-windowing/winit) currently does not let you hook into the AppDelegates's `didRegisterForRemoteNotificationsWithDeviceToken` callback we use method swizzling to intercept these ([see code](https://github.com/rustunit/bevy_ios_notifications/blob/49e33b5a389f83ecd48eb6b851145ed57790eb23/Sources/bevy_ios_notifications/bevy_ios_notifications.swift#L177), [see winit PR (dont hold your breath)](https://github.com/rust-windowing/winit/pull/3650))

+# License

+All code in this repository is dual-licensed under either:

+- MIT License (LICENSE-MIT or http://opensource.org/licenses/MIT)
+- Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)

+at your option.
+This means you can select the license you prefer.

+## Your contributions
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.